-Visiting a school is the best way to explore if it may be the right place for you.
+- When school buildings are open, visiting a school is the best way to explore if it may be the right place for you.
 It’s also a great way to see what your commute would be like.
-During the school year, you can contact schools directly to find out if they have special events or student-guided tours.
-You can also find open house dates in the calendar below:

 Prepare for Auditions and/or the Test

 - Register to audition for LaGuardia High School and/or schedule the SHSAT.

 - Get your audition ticket and/or test ticket.